Greater Amberjack Project - Mortality and movement of Greater Amberjack in the Gulf of Mexico & Atlantic Ocean

 Neely Henry Lake, AL - Largemouth & Spotted Bass Project

 This project seeks to understand factors affecting Largemouth and Alabama (Spotted) Bass size structure and abundance at Neely Henry Lake, Alabama.
 We are using radio telemetry and high-reward tagging to estimate natural mortality and population-level fishing mortality rates associated with bass tournaments, non-tournament angling, and harvest.
-We are also collecting data on the prevalence of Largemouth Bass Virus in this population to understand it possible contribution to natural mortality and growth.
+We are also collecting data on the prevalence of Largemouth Bass Virus in this population to understand its possible contribution to natural mortality and growth.
 DNA samples will also be collected to estimate the contribution of different Largemouth bass strains and how those contributions might relate to growth and mortality rates.

 HIGH REWARD BASS TAGGING

 In the spring of 2022, we released 800 tagged Largemouth and Alabama Bass at Neely Henry Lake.
 The high-reward tagging study relies on anglers to report the capture of tagged bass.
 Anglers receive a reward of $100, $200, or $300 per tagged fish that they catch and report to us.
-The reward amount and phone number for our Tag Return Hotline (1-833-515-5137) is printed on the tag.
+The reward amount and phone number for our Tag Return Hotline (1-833-515-5137) are printed on the tag.

 If you have captured one of our tagged bass, please read our Largemouth & Spotted Bass Tag Reporting Instructions for more information.